 Powerful Early Intervention Strategies to Help Young Children with Developmental Problems and Challenging Behaviors (Preschool-Kindergarten)

-- Highly practical strategies that improve the attention, behavior and social skills of young children with developmental delays and challenging behaviors – whether you are working in-person or online
+- Dozens of highly practical strategies to improve the attention, behavior and social skills of young children with developmental delays and challenging behaviors

-- Practical strategies to promote team efforts in teaching between regular education; special education; and OT, speech, and social work therapists
+- Practical strategies to promote team efforts in teaching between regular education, special education, OT, speech, school psychologists, social workers, and behavioral specialists

 - Proven, proactive, positive management techniques using movement activities to maximize learning and minimize tantrums, disruptions and distractions

-- Demonstrations, intervention videos, and hands on activities with ready to go forms for immediate use in your classroom plus an extensive digital resource handbook
+- Demonstrations, intervention videos, and hands-on activities with ready?to?go forms for immediate use in your classroom, plus an extensive resource handbook

 Practical Ideas and Strategies